 In another day and age, you may have rested your index finger over the globe, closed your eyes and spun: Wherever your finger landed is where you went.
 The modern day equivalent is how I chose Ecuador: I opened up my Kayak app, chose “explore,” selected a departure city, a time frame, and a budget, and up came Quito.

 During my stay in Ecuador, I was asked repeatedly, “Why Ecuador?”
-Apparently, it was quite a surprise, not only to locals but other foreign travelers, that Ecuador was my only destination in South America.
+Apparently, it was quite a surprise, not only to locals but other foreign travelers, that Ecuador was my only destination in South America in this itinerary.
 And it was also unique that my first time in South America brought me to Ecuador.
 I learned that Ecuador is primarily a stopover, a pass-through stop, due to its location in-between Peru and Colombia.

 And that’s how I describe Ecuador as a travel destination: Enough have come before to pave the way, but not enough that the people and the country are jaded, advantageous of or overrun by foreigners.
 It’s not seen as a stand-alone destination — not yet anyway — but I believe that to be changing.